 We place a high value on Membership Rewards points, as they are extremely flexible.
 By using a bonus of up to 150,000 points through Amex transfer partners like Air Canada Aeroplan, ANA Mileage Club, Virgin Atlantic Flying Club, and even Delta SkyMiles, it's fairly easy to squeeze a ton of value out of these points – far more than you're paying for the annual fee.

 Just remember: Credit cards are serious business.
-No matter how many points you can earn, it’s not worth it if you don’t pay off every single dime you charge to your Platinum Card.
+No matter how many points you can earn or rewards you receive, it's not worth it if you don't pay off every single dime you charge to your Platinum Card.